SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![The remote monitoring details are displayed along with a delete button selected at the bottom of the screen.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image238.png 'Delete solution')

-You should follow all stpes provided *after* attendingthe Hands-on-lab.
+You should follow all steps provided *after* attending the Hands-on-lab.